opensciencegrid/StashCache/docs/admin/configure-cache.md

 Packages installed: `stashcache-daemon fetch-crl stashcache-cache-server`

 The following section describes required configuration to have a functional StashCache Cache (not origin server!).
-StashCache Cache package `stashcache-cache-server` needs to be manually configured from pre-existing xrootd configuration.
+StashCache Cache package `stashcache-cache-server` needs to be manually configured from pre-existing XRootD configuration.

 ## Cache server
 !!!
 Note: